-We know that parents have a lot of questions before sending their children to a BSC summer camp in the UK.
+We know that parents have a lot of questions before sending their children to a camp abroad.

 Here are answers to the things we are asked the most often – if you need more information or have a different question, please contact us.

 The minimum booking is for one week at Easter and two weeks in the summer.
-However, we would encourage a 3 or 4 week stay for young learners to get the most out of their experience abroad.
+However, we would encourage a 3 or 4 week stay for young learners to get the most out of their experience with us.

-This is fine, from the moment your child reaches the airport until they go home, we will be on hand to ensure they have a safe, enjoyable, worthwhile stay and hopefully improve their English too.
+This is completely fine.
+From the moment your child reaches the airport until they go home, we will be on hand to ensure they have a safe, enjoyable, worthwhile stay and improve their English too.
 Students will find that their English improves quickly once they are with us, having the opportunity to practise their English every day.

 In many cases, this can be arranged when you book the course with us.
 Please put any requirements on your booking and we will do our best to meet your request.
 We recommend checking with individual summer school centres for the exact arrangement of beds in rooms.

 At our residential centres, we offer single, twin-bedded and larger rooms, all of them with en-suite bathrooms, showers and toilet facilities.
-At Oxford Brookes University, all rooms are en-suite, and at Wycliffe College, we can organise en-suite rooms for an extra fee.
 Some students enjoy the privacy of a single room while others prefer the experience of sharing a dormitory with students of different nationalities.
 It depends on students' past experiences, their personalities and your wishes as a parent.

 Yes, of course.
 Teachers will work closely with each student to make sure they are learning at a comfortable level.
 If lessons are too difficult or too easy, we can swap students to a more appropriate and enjoyable class.